soulshake/demo-cruncher/README.md

 Then plan/apply in the `cluster` directory.

-Warning: due to particularities of the Terraform Kubernetes provider, changing values that result in cluster replacement (e.g. changing the value of `var.availability_zones`) after the cluster resources have been created will cause errors regarding Helm resources during planning.
+Warning: due to particularities of the Terraform Helm provider, changing values that result in cluster replacement (e.g. changing the value of `var.availability_zones`) after the cluster resources have been created will cause errors regarding Helm resources during planning.
 In this case, do a targeted apply first, like: `terraform apply -target aws_eks_cluster.current`.

 ### Purging the SQS queue